waterdrinkerAP/deathland/Deathland_lore.md

 The Long Forgotten Gods: They are the gods that created the realm Deathland for the mortals, as well as many other realms.
 They were the most powerful creatures in the universe but long time ago were overthrown by the people of Deathland.
 They were trapped somewhere deep in Deathland and were never heard of again.
 This happened so long time ago, that everybody forgot their names and just refered to them as The Long Forgotten Gods.<br/>

+God Tsal: Tsal have been a part of the original Long Forgotten Gods and participated in the creation of each realm.
+After he and his like-minded brothers were overthrown he was prisoned with them for the next hundred thousends years or so.
+His brothers refused to stay prisoners and used their last remaining power to convert their phisical bodies into energy and with it cause the territory war between the biome rulers.
+This way there was a new hope that at least Tsal will be able to raise again and bring peace in the final realm. <br/>

 Knight Of Red: Her name is Redéye.
 She is a villian who rules the Red.
 Her father was the one who helped in the rebelion against The Long Forgotten Gods and calimed the title as ruler of the Red.
 After his final death Redéye came on the throne as the new ruler.
 She is powerfull looking with pretty agressive fighting style, mainly with longsword and with shield.
 Even though her fighting style is fast